User-Agent HTTP header not being set on CONNECT requests

 However, network tracing reveals that the User-Agent header is not being sent on HTTP CONNECT requests to the proxy server, which is needed for some companies to be able to white-list RubyGem traffic.
 Only bare minimal headers are present:

 Please set the HTTP User-Agent header on HTTP CONNECT requests.

 Updated by usa (Usaku NAKAMURA) almost 6 years ago

 I found that the internet-draft (Dec.1995) mentioned about the User-Agent header for CONNECT, but the final RFC (RFC2817, May.2000) doesn't.

 Thus, sending the User-Agent header is not official, so I think it's the problem of the proxy server which requires it.

 Could you refute me with some concrete evidence?

 Enumerating the implementations of proxy servers which need the User-Agent header, showing the specification document or others...

-Updated by Feldhacker (Chris Feldhacker) about 5 years ago
+Updated by Feldhacker (Chris Feldhacker) almost 6 years ago

 In the (RFC2817, May.2000) doc you reference, section "5.2 Requesting a Tunnel with CONNECT" indicates that "Other HTTP mechanisms can be used normally with the CONNECT method..." and then goes on to provide an example where a "Proxy-Authorization" header is also sent to the proxy.